SaraOlsson/eruza-waste-cleanup/README.md

 #### Evaluation Details
 The performance of the model can be calculated after the completion of training.
 The Custom Vision Service has calculated the precision, recall, and mean average precision using the images submitted by us.
 On the left pane of the performance tab, We have set the probability threshold slider as 65 % that acts as the prediction threshold.
 The Overlap Threshold helps us to set the minimum allowed overlap between the predicted object bounding box and the actual user-entered bounding box.

+### Optical Character Recognition
+We have utilized the Optical Character Recognition (OCR) capabilities of the Computer Vision API to recognize and extract the text from the images of the receipts.
+In particular, We have used the Computer Vision Read API of the OCR technology to extract the printed text.
+The Read API gave us the capability to extract text from multiple languages,  handwritten texts, and other contents like digits & currency symbols with ease.
+Even, We are able to handle the scenarios involving text-heavy images, multi-page pdf documents, images containing both printed & handwritten text with ease by utilizing the capabilities of reading API.

+To build the model, we have loaded the input of a receipt and made a post request to Read API.
+This call returns a response with the header field Operation-Location.
+We have extracted the operation ID from the Operation-Location URL.
+Then we made a get request to the Computer Vision API with the operation ID.
+This get request gave us a JSON response with the status field.
+We executed this get operation multiple times until we get the succeeded status.
+Once the status is with succeeded value, We found that the JSON response holds the extracted content from the image.
+We also can see that the extracted text line contains all extracted words with their coordinates and confidential scores.

+## Web App (Volunteer App)
+We have built our web app as a progressive web app using React & typescript.
+We relied on Azure SDK for javascript to build our application.
+A progressive web app stands between mobile websites and mobile apps.
+It gives a mobile app-like experience to the users still being a website.
+Users can save the progressive web app on their home screen just like a native app.
+One big advantage of progressive web app is their platform and device agnosticism.
+That is, the app can be used seamlessly irrespective of the platform they rely on.
+You can see more details about the front end [here]( https://github.com/SaraOlsson/eruza-waste-cleanup/tree/main/frontend)

 ## Screenshots

 ## Enhancements